Virtual machine migration can greatly affect CPU resources in your cluster and lead to unwanted queuing of tasks on your virtual machines.

 What is virtual machine migration?

 Hypervisors are used to create and run virtual machines.
 A typical hypervisor is responsible for managing the activities, and allocating resources for, multiple virtual machines.
-Each hypervisor has access to a fixed amount of physical disc memory, for example 1 TB.
-A hypervisor uses this disc space to provide memory as needed to each of the virtual machines it manages.
+Each hypervisor has access to a fixed amount of disk storage, for example 1 TB.
+A hypervisor uses this storage space to provide RAM as needed to each of the virtual machines it manages.

-Because virtual machines vary in their need for memory based on current activity levels, a hypervisor can allocate more memory to its virtual machines than it has available.
+Because virtual machines vary in their need for RAM based on current activity levels, a hypervisor can allocate more RAM to its virtual machines than it has available.
 The practice of over-allocating resources to virtual machines works fine until the machines claim the same resources simultaneously.

 How does VMware manage virtual machine migrations?